easybuilders/easybuild/docs/Hooks.rst

 First of all, the original easyconfig parameters may already be processed in another data structure which does not resemble the original format in which the parameter was defined in the easyconfig file.

-Moreover, this processing could be done either "in place", i.e. by replacing the original easyconfig parameter value or in a separate variable, which effectively means that any changes to the original easyconfig parameter value are simply ignored.
+Moreover, this processing could be done either "in place" by replacing the original easyconfig parameter value, or in a separate variable, which effectively means that any changes to the original easyconfig parameter value are simply ignored.